BenjaminLonguechaud/MachineLearning/OpenAI/README.md

 - `langchain.py`: Advanced retrieval-augmented generation (RAG) and conversational search over documentation using LangChain and OpenAI.
 - `poet.py`: A creative chatbot that responds as an eighteenth-century poet using OpenAI's API.

-> Note: The `openai_example.py` file has been removed or replaced by more focused scripts.

 ## Requirements

 To run the scripts in this folder, you need: